tomaskovarik271/bank_aii/PROJECT_KICKOFF_GUIDE.md

     *   For variables you don't want to store in the Netlify UI (e.g., local-only overrides, sensitive dev keys), you can create a `.env` file in the project root.
     *   **Ensure `.env` is listed in your `.gitignore` file!**
     *   `netlify dev` will load variables from this file, and they will *override* variables with the same name fetched from the Netlify UI.
+    *   **Note:** In some cases, if variables from the Netlify UI fail to inject into `netlify dev` despite correct linking and scope settings, using a local `.env` file may be necessary as a workaround for local development.
     ```.env
     # Example .env file - DO NOT COMMIT SENSITIVE VALUES
     # SUPABASE_URL=local_override_or_different_dev_supabase_url